Neoclassical villa, famous exhibition place

 Free admission except for temporary exhibitions and events

-Villa Olmo is now under restoration thanks to Fondazione Cariplo under the project Tra Ville e Giardini del Lago di Como – Navigare nella conoscenza
+Villa Olmo, the park and its greenhouse are now under restoration thanks to Fondazione Cariplo under the project Tra Ville e Giardini del Lago di Como – Navigare nella conoscenza